-(a) This Subpart provides the procedures for the conversion of certifying staff qualifications referred to in point 2.6.1.14 to aircraft maintenance licences.

-- (a) The Authority may only convert qualifications (i) obtained in Curação for which it is competent and (ii) valid prior to the entry into force of the applicable requirements of this Part. - (b) The Authority may only perform the conversion in accordance with a conversion report established pursuant to points 2.6.2.15 or 2.6.2.16, as applicable. - (c) Conversion reports shall be either (i) developed by the Authority or (ii) approved by the Authority to ensure compliance with this Part. - (d) Conversion reports together with any change of these shall be kept on record by the Authority in accordance with point 2.6.2.3. - (e) General requirements for conversion.
-A person who holds a current and valid AMT licence issued\ by another Contracting State, in accordance with ICAO Annex 1, may apply for conversion of such licence for use on aircraft registered in Curação provided the following requirements are met:
+- (a) This Subpart provides the procedures for the conversion of certifying staff qualifications referred to in point 2.6.1.14 to aircraft maintenance licences. - (b) The Authority may only convert qualifications (i) obtained in Curaçao for which it is competent and (ii) valid prior to the entry into force of the applicable requirements of this Part. - (c) The Authority may only perform the conversion in accordance with a conversion report established pursuant to points 2.6.2.15 or 2.6.2.16, as applicable. - (d) Conversion reports shall be either (i) developed by the Authority or (ii) approved by the Authority to ensure compliance with this Part. - (e) Conversion reports together with any change of these shall be kept on record by the Authority in accordance with point 2.6.2.3.